• Monday, August 27th, 2018

 Our cool composite decking accessories can save you an enormous amount of time when you plan everything out in advance!
 For instance, if you buy our subframe, you’ll find that our decking and subframe will fit together rather like Lego pieces.
 Our proprietary drill with allow you to install the decking boards with no predrilling or filling afterwards.
 We have really thought of everything to ensure that you can save a ton of time when installing your deck; and as we all know, time is money!

-We’d like you to join us for our Open House Event on Friday 27th and Saturday 28th April 2018 from 10am – 4pm at our HQ in Surrey (full address below).
+We’d like you to join us for our biggest ever Open House event on Friday 28th and Saturday 29th September 2018 from 10am – 4pm at our HQ in Surrey (full address below).

 You can see and feel the products first-hand, view all the components of the products, chat with our friendly Sales Team and discuss your requirements, take a tour around our manufacturing areas and have a bite to eat on us!